 (b) Offices; Multibranch Parties.
 The provisions of Section 10(a) will be applicable.
 For the purpose of Section 10(c): Party A is not a Multibranch Party and Party B is not a Multibranch Party.

 (c) Calculation Agent.
-The Calculation Agent is Party A.
+The Calculation Agent is Party A; provided, however, that all calculations and determinations hereunder shall be subject to the review and agreement of Party B and, in the event of a dispute on any calculation, the Parties shall use reasonable efforts to resolve such dispute expeditiously concerning such calculations and determinations.
+If Party A and Party B cannot agree on how to resolve the dispute, then they agree to appoint promptly four Commodity Reference Dealers as defined in the 1993 Commodities Definitions in the relevant market, each to make the relevant calculation or determination, and the final calculation shall be the mean of the calculations of such dealers.
+Provided, however, that if fewer than four dealers are found, then the final calculation shall be the mean as determined by such number of dealers as are used for such determination.
+The calculation a determination reached by such dealers will be conclusive and binding absent manifest error.

 (d) Credit Support Documents.
 Details of any Credit Support Document, each of which is incorporated by reference in, and made part of, this Agreement and each Confirmation (unless provided otherwise in a Confirmation) as if set forth in full in this Agreement or such Confirmation: (i) Guaranty dated March 19, 2001 by Enron Corp. in favor of Party B as beneficiary thereof in the form attached hereto as Exhibit A, and (ii) ISDA Credit Support Annex attached hereto as Annex A.